 8. False reporting/Attempting to Pervert the Course of Justice.
 A great deal of valuable Police time is wasted on false reports, and withholding of information.
 Furthermore, false allegations can irreparably damage the character of the falsely accused.
 Please cooperate fully with the Police when required.

 9. Driving Offences.
 These will be referred to court where penalties imposed can include fines, points added to your licence, withdrawal of your licence, and jail terms.

 10. Resisting Arrest.
 As you can see from this list, the majority of offences (around two thirds) are resolved on the spot with a fixed penalty ticket.
-This means you will not get a criminal record.
 If you resist arrest, further penalties will be imposed.

 A. There are various courses of action available to the Police to deal with criminal acts or anti social behaviour, depending upon the severity of the offence: